-Rios Tropicales Lodge is your Costa Rica adventure vacation hot spot.
-The lodge is located deep in the rainforest, with native wood furnishings, open air pavilions, thatched roofs, and comfortable hammocks.
-Rios Tropicales Lodge was the first eco-lodge built on the Pacuare River and is currently the the only one powered with hydro-energy.
-Even getting to […]
+Rios Lodge is your Costa Rica adventure vacation hot spot.
+The lodge is located deep in the rainforest, with native wood furnishings, open-air pavilions, thatched roofs, and comfortable hammocks.
+Rios Lodge was the first eco-lodge built on the Pacuare River and is currently the only one powered by hydro-energy.
+Even getting to the lodge is […]

 Pacuare River Adventures